threeport/threeport/cmd/observability-controller/README.md

 Manage observability systems for your deployed workloads.

-This controller supports mangaing Prometheus for metrics collection, Promtail for log forwarding, Loki for log storage and Grafana for an observability dashboard.
+This controller supports managing Prometheus for metrics collection, Promtail for log forwarding, Loki for log storage and Grafana for an observability dashboard.